Dr. Christian Möstl

 Dr. Justin Le Louëdec joined the Austrian Space Weather Office as a postdoctoral researcher in June 2023.
 His research is currently focused on enhancing satellite imaging data, real-time CME detection and tracking using machine learning and computer vision.
 Prior to this, he obtained his PhD in 3D vision and machine learning for plant phenotyping at the Lincoln Centre for Autonomous Systems (LCAS), University of Lincoln, UK.

-Email GitHub LinkedIn Scholar Twitter web ORCID
+Email personal website GitHub LinkedIn Scholar Twitter ORCID

 Dr. Satabdwa Majumdar